Adolf Berberich: Career

 In the final half of his last year, Berberich fell extremely ill and could no longer make the considerable journey to the institute.
 Nevertheless, he continued to work from home and sent valuable calculations up until the final weeks of his life, during which he took an extended vacation.
 On the night of 23 April 1920, Berberich suffered a stroke.
 He failed to recover and died in the morning hours of 27 April in Berlin.
 Fritz Cohn described the numbers of attendance at his funeral procession as "countless."

 Personal life

 Berberich was a generally reserved character.
-He spent most of his time alone and only married in the last year of his life.
+He spent most of his time alone and only married in 1916.
 His two closest friends were observational astronomers Max Wolf, who named a minor planet in Berberich's honour, and Johann Palisa, for whom Wolf also named a minor planet.

 Unbeknownst to most of his colleagues and friends until after his death, Berberich was a devout Catholic and was active in the Tempelhof Catholic community, especially as a benefactor and adviser to the poor.